AI Integration Guide

 How to Automate Event Registration with Stripe, Make.com and MailerLite

-Step-by-step guide to building a fully automated event registration workflow using Stripe, Make.com and MailerLite.
-Every paid registration triggers onboarding automatically — no manual emails, no spreadsheet updates.
+Build a fully automated event registration workflow using Stripe, Make.com and MailerLite.
+Step-by-step guide — no manual work, no missed onboarding emails.

-What you’ll have at the end
+What you will have at the end

-Every paid registration will automatically trigger a full onboarding experience without you lifting a finger after the initial build.
-The moment someone’s payment clears in Stripe, Make.com catches it, identifies which event they registered for, and tells MailerLite to add them to the right group and fire the correct automation sequence.
+By the end of this setup, every paid registration will automatically trigger a complete onboarding experience.
+The moment a payment clears in Stripe, Make.com catches it, identifies which event the registrant purchased, and tells MailerLite to add them to the correct group and fire the right automation sequence.

 The stack